x-SV-x/Mechanism-Design/README.md

 The objectice is to complement formal definitions and proofs with computational implementations that help build applied intuition.
 Rather than focusing on large-scale algorithms, the emphasis here is on **conceptual clarity**: translating abstract ideas into explicit code, simulations, and finite examples.

-For consistency, nost of the notations and definitions are borrowed from **Professor Debasis Mishra's** notes (Indian Statistical Institute, New Delhi) - [Mechanism Design notes](https://www.isid.ac.in/~dmishra/gmdoc/mdnotes.pdf).
+For consistency, most of the notations and definitions are borrowed from **Professor Debasis Mishra's** notes (Indian Statistical Institute, New Delhi) - [Mechanism Design notes](https://www.isid.ac.in/~dmishra/gmdoc/mdnotes.pdf).

 All other relevant sources are cited where applicable.